Maumagnaguagno/HyperTensioN/README.md

 In fact this is the core idea behind Hype, be able to parse, extend and compile domains without having to worry about language support.
 Future languages compatible with the [Intermediate Representation] format could be supported by just adding a new parser and compiler.
 The compiler is expected to not modify the representation, use an extension to achieve such result.

-## Hints
-Here are some hints to describe a domain:
-- Reuse objects in variables to compare faster (pointer comparison), only works for constant objects.
-- Use Symbols or constant frozen Strings, avoid repeated Strings in memory.
-- Check the method decomposition order, otherwise time will be lost before decomposing to the correct path.
-- Use preconditions wisely, no need to test twice using a smart method decomposition, check out [And-or Trees](https://en.wikipedia.org/wiki/And%E2%80%93or_tree).
-- Unifications are costly, avoid generate, match values once and propagate or use a custom unification process.
-- Declare even empty preconditions and effects, use ``[]``.
-- Empty predicate arrays must be declared in the initial state at the problem file.
-This avoids predicate typos, as all predicates must be previously defined.
-- Explore further using ``Hash.compare_by_identity`` on domain.
-- Use different state structures to speed-up state operations and implement custom state duplication, applicable and apply operations to better describe the domain.
-- Replace the state copy from ``apply`` with ``@state = Marshal.load(Marshal.dump(@state))`` to deep copy any state structure, otherwise keep the current fast version or use a custom implementation.
-- Increase stack size with ``RUBY_THREAD_VM_STACK_SIZE`` or ``ulimit`` to avoid overflows in large planning instances.
-- Execute the interpreter with the ``--disable=all`` flag to load it faster.

 ## Comparison
 The main advantage of HyperTensioN is to be able to define behavior in the core language, without custom classes.